 Take some time to explore options.
-Keep in mind that your first few jobs will provide a good opportunity to find out what you want to do - and what you don't.
-Review this list of teen job options to get an idea of the type of jobs that teens are likely to get hired for.
+Keep in mind that your first few jobs will provide a good opportunity to find out what you want to do (and what you don't).

 There are laws restricting when you can work and what you can do.
 Teens hired for non-agricultural employment (which is just about everything other than farm work) must be at least fourteen.

 In some states, if you're under 18, you may need to obtain working papers (officially called Employment/Age Certificates) in order to legally be able to work.
 Get them ahead of time, so you will be ready to start work once you're hired.

 While 14- and 15-year-olds can work, there are limits to the hours they can take.
 They cannot take shifts during school hours and are limited to a total of three hours each school day (18 hours total per school week) or eight hours each non-school day (40 hours per non-school week).

 There are also limits to the times of day a 14- or 15-year-old can work.
 They can work from 7 a.m. to 7 p.m. during the school year (Labor Day through May 31) and 7 a.m. to 9 p.m. during the summer (between June 1 and Labor Day).

 When you reach 16 years old, many of these restrictions are removed.
 You can work as many hours as you would like during any week.
 The only remaining restriction is that you cannot work in a job considered hazardous by the FLSA.

 Once you turn 18 (and are no longer a minor), there are no limits to how many hours you can work, what weeks you work or where you work.